MENTAL HEALTH

 We are becoming disconnected from ourselves.

-We were not designed to be so influenced, visually assaulted, dopamine-depleted, or bombarded by conflict and violence.
+We were not designed to be so influenced, visually assaulted, dopamine-depleted, or bombarded by conflict, confusion, and violence.

 The world feels fragile and volatile.